smhasan-shahriar/smhasan-shahriar/README.md

 ## 🚀 Aspiring Front-end Developer

-🌐 Passionate about crafting seamless and responsive user interfaces using HTML, CSS, and JavaScript.
-Proficient in React to build dynamic and engaging web applications.
+🌐 Passionate about crafting seamless and responsive user interfaces using **HTML**, **CSS**, and **JavaScript**.
+Proficient in **React** to build dynamic and engaging web applications.

-🔧 Experience in leveraging Express.js and MongoDB for back-end development, ensuring a robust and scalable foundation for projects.
+🔧 Experience in leveraging **Express.js** and **MongoDB** for back-end development, ensuring a robust and scalable foundation for projects.

-💡 Eager to contribute and learn in an internship role, bringing creativity and dedication to the table.
+💡 Eager to contribute and learn, bringing creativity and dedication to the table.
 Keen interest in exploring innovative solutions and staying up-to-date with the latest trends in web development.

-📚 Currently seeking internship opportunities to further enhance skills and gain real-world experience.
-Let's connect and build something amazing together! 💻✨
+📚 Let's connect and build something amazing together! 💻✨

 ## 💻 Technologies that I know